There's an extraordinary opportunity unfolding for energy investors today...

 Many Australian miners are benefiting as well, because electric car demand in China is absolutely booming.
 Australia is the world's top lithium producer and home to the world's two biggest lithium mines.

-Galaxy Resources (ASX: GXY) saw its share price rise from less than A$0.01 to A$0.45.
-And General Mining went from A$0.04 to A$0.74.
-Those two companies have since merged together.
+Galaxy Resources (ASX: GXY) saw its share price rise from less than A$0.01 to A$0.45, and General Mining went from A$0.04 to A$0.74, before these two companies merged together.

 Galaxy Resources is now the second-biggest listed lithium stock in Australia after Orocobre (OTC: OROCF).

 Pilbara Minerals (ASX: PLS) is developing the Pilgangoora Project in the iron ore-rich Pilbara region of Western Australia.
-It just signed an offtake agreement with Chinese firm General Lithium and plans to start mining next year.
+It has already signed an offtake agreement with Chinese firm General Lithium and is in the process of ramping up production.

 Pilbara chief executive Ken Brinsden says potential Chinese customers are already building new processing operations, noting that most westerners aren't aware that many Chinese electric carmakers there are buttressing demand.